namhuydao/footballbot/README.md

 # Footballbot
-  Real-time football fixtures and transfer informations
+  Real-time football fixtures and player transfer informations
   You can find me at [@nhFootballbot](https://t.me/nhFootballBot) on Telegram :)

 ## Usage